-First, I will provide relevant portions of the factors, or the factors in their entirety, and comment on each with a hypothetical, or a simple explanation of the meaning of each factor.
+First, we provide the relevant portions of the factors, or the factors in their entirety, and comment on each with a hypothetical, or a simple explanation of the meaning of each provision.
 Please note that the Florida family law court will take into account ALL of the factors, not just one factor in and of itself.
 No one of the relocation factors Florida is isolated as an outcome determinative factor.

 Statutory Relocation Factors Florida